au-mobile-robots/Tutorials/ROS VM/ros_vm.md

 The simulation is running on ROS Kinetic, where names of topics are slightly different from those on the real robot running on ROS Hydro.

-For instance the point-cloud topic is now called `/camera/depth/points`  instead of `/camera/depth_registered/points`
+For instance the point-cloud topic is now called `/camera/depth/points`  instead of `/camera/depth_registered/points`, but the `scan`-topic remain the same.

-Steering the robot is, however, still done using the `/mobile_base/commands/velocity`-topic
+Steering the robot is still done using the `/mobile_base/commands/velocity`-topic

-You can try controlling the robot by opening a new terminal window and publish to this topic
+You can try controlling the robot by opening a new terminal window and publish to this topic:

 ```
 rostopic pub /mobile_base/commands/velocity geometry_msgs/Twist "linear: